Activated Charcoal and Adsorption: 2 Recipes that Beautify and Detoxify

 Do you have a favorite use for ThePureWay Activated Charcoal?
 Tell us in the comments!

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any diseases.
-Disclosure: While Kevin Terrero is certified by the NCCPT as a Personal Trainer, this article is for informational purposes only and is not to be considered medical advice.
+This article is for informational purposes only and is not to be considered medical advice.
 If you are in need of medical advice, please seek the appropriate medical counsel.